 - Process VI: Monitoring effectiveness and incremental improvements

-This process is based on PCM, Inc’s (a Micro Focus partner) Seven Steps to Data Centric Security.
+This framework is based on PCM, Inc’s (a Micro Focus partner) Seven Steps to Data Centric Security.
 Thanks, PCM! 😊

 The most important part of this blog?
 You!
 Please post your comments and thoughts on this blog.
 Let us know about your real-world experience that compliments or contradicts the discussion at hand.
 We take your comments seriously.
 After all, Rule #2 is to see Rule #1!